ARgorithm/toolkit/docs/docs/start.md

 ```
 </div>

-You can setup auto completion for your shell by using --install-completion option provided by `Typer`.
-After that you can get started with your own ARgorithm
+Auto completion for the shell can be setup by using --install-completion option provided by `Typer`.
+After that you can get started with your own ARgorithm.

 <div class="termy">
 ```console